 How It Works & Who It’s For

-Crowdfunding is the process wherein you can raise a small amount of money from many different people.
+Crowdfunding involves raising money from various types of investors, usually through donations.
 With it, your company can offer goods, services, and even equity in the business in exchange for funding.
-It is usually done through online platforms that help facilitate this exchange.
+It’s commonly hosted by online platforms in which you can run your campaign, and that will facilitate the exchange of funds.

-Due to the low rate of success for most crowdfunding campaigns, it’s important to have a product or service that potential investors can understand quickly and easily.
-You can view our crowdfunding statistics article for more details on this and other important data points.
+It’s worth noting that crowdfunding can be more difficult to obtain since it is often oversaturated and results in a low success rate.
+That said, it’s important to have a product or service that stands out and that potential investors can quickly and easily understand.
+You can view our crowdfunding statistics article for more important data points.

 Crowdfunding is most commonly accomplished through various online platforms.
 You can view our list of the best crowdfunding sites to find the one best suited for you.
 Each crowdfunding site varies in terms of things like fee structure, target audience, industry, and how long your crowdfunding campaign can run.